akjmicro/mf2t/README.md

 The text representation is chosen such that it is easily recognized and manipulated by programs like `sed`, `awk`, or `perl`.
-Yet it is also humanly readable so that it can be manipulated with an ordianary text editor.
+Yet it is also humanly readable so that it can be manipulated with an ordinary text editor.

 In this way you can make changes to your midifiles using these powerful programs or even a `Fortran` program :=).
 Or you can write